-We now explore whether it is possible to experimentally detect induced effects due to a non-gravitational potential field on the local spacetime metric defined along the indistinguishable paths of a simple unit.
+We now explore whether it is possible to experimentally detect induced effects due to a non-gravitational potential on the local spacetime metric defined along the indistinguishable paths of a simple unit.

-The whole experimental setting we suggest here is meaningful only under restrictive conditions on the field and the extremal trajectories of charged simple units.
+The whole experimental setting we suggest here is meaningful only under restrictive conditions on the potential and the extremal trajectories of charged simple units.
 These conditions are meant to ensure that: the radiating field of the unit is negligible and does not impact its isolated status; and that the results of Section 4 can be extended to include weak relativistic effects of the order of $\frac{u^2}{c^2}$, with $u$ the velocity of the unit at the beginning of propagation.

 We avoid any scenario that would require an accurate evaluation of $P(A,B)=|I(A,B)|^2$, because $d\tau= \frac{1}{c^2}\frac{ds}{dt}*\frac{ds}{dt}dt$ defines indirectly a local Lorentzian geometry, but in general the internal time path integral is not defined on a single Lorentzian manifold.
-A potential field that depends on the velocity of the unit (such as, for example, a vector potential) will induce on each indistinguishable path its own local metric.
+A potential that depends on the velocity of the unit (such as, for example, a vector potential) will induce on each indistinguishable path its own local metric.
 A proper perturbation theory for such type of path integrals is not available.

-In light of these computational limitations, in the following we work only with static potential fields and on measurements of the shape of extremal paths associated to the internal time path integral that are not essentially dependent on a complete perturbative analysis of integral itself.
+In light of these computational limitations, in the following we work only with static potentials and on measurements of the shape of extremal paths associated to the internal time path integral that are not essentially dependent on a complete perturbative analysis of integral itself.

 \paragraph{Weak Relativistic Effects.} Our derivation of quantum mechanics for spinless elementary particles in Section 4 assumes a nonrelativistic regimen where the relativistic expression $\omega_u$ for the internal clock frequency was replaced by the approximation $\omega_0$.
 However, the most general expression for the internal time path integral in Equation~\eqref{eq:innerInt} used $\omega_u$ and was relativistically invariant for the frames of reference defined at the matching points.
 This raises the possibility that our formalism could be extrapolated to consider weak relativistic effects, while eschewing the difficulties of a fully relativistic setting.